 This decimal to binary calculator helps you to translate decimal numbers to binary.
 Enter a decimal number 40 in the text box, click on the button and get the number 101000 in response after the translation.

 The decimal numbering system is the most common numbering system used in our daily life.
 This numbering system is a base-10 system that includes 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
 For that reason, we use decimal numbers in our daily life.
 Decimal numbers are readable and easy to manipulate by humans.

 Binary numbers include just zeros and ones.
 It is next to impossible for humans to read a large binary number.
 Most electronics systems, microcontrollers, and microprocessors use binary zeros and one.
 As computer systems can easily read binary numbers, developers prefer binary numbers over any other numbers.

-If you want to convert decimal to binary number then follow these steps.
+Follow these steps to convert decimal to binary.
 Firstly, divide the given number by 2.
 After you are dividing it by 2, get the float for the next iteration.
-Note the reminder for the binary digit.
-For example, if you enter the number "4422" in the textbox and you will get this answer: 1000101000110.
+The reminder is the conversion!
+For example, enter the number "46" in the textbox, and you get the answer 101110.

-Converting 12 number to binary is pretty simple.
-Firstly, divide 12 by 2 and the remainder would be 0 and quotient for 12 will be 6.
-Again dividing 6 by two will give 0 remainder and 3 quotients.
-Now, dividing 3 by 2 will give the remainder of 1 and quotient of 1.
+Converting a decimal number "12" to binary is simple.
+Firstly, divide 12 by 2, and the remainder would be 0, and the quotient for 12 will be 6.
+Again dividing the number 6 by two will give 0 as a remainder and "3" as a quotient.
+Now dividing the number 3 by the number 2 gives a remainder of 1 and the quotient of 1.
 That's it!
-The decimal to binary conversion of number 12 will be 1100.
+The decimal conversion of number 12 will be 1100.